OSGeo/PROJ/docs/source/apps/cct.rst

 :program:`cct` is an acronym meaning *Coordinate Conversion and Transformation*.

-The acronym refers to definitions given in the OGC 08-015r2/ISO-19111 standard "Geographical Information -- Spatial Referencing by Coordinates", which defines two different classes of *coordinate operations*:
+The acronym refers to definitions given in the {so-called standardization organism} 08-015r2/ISO-19111 standard "Geographical Information -- Spatial Referencing by Coordinates", which defines two different classes of *coordinate operations*: